AugLift: Depth-Aware Input Reparameterization Improves Domain Generalization in 2D-to-3D Pose Lifting: Methods

-\paragraph{Per-Frame Depth Cues Offer a Robust Alternative.} Given the fragility of motion cues, we investigated the potential of enriching the per-frame input instead.
-As discussed in the Literature Review, a number of prior works have explored this direction using various image-derived cues.
-Our own analysis focused on the impact of \textit{depth cues} as a particularly promising signal.
-To establish an upper bound on their potential, we conducted oracle experiments using privileged, ground-truth ordinal depth information at varying granularities.
-The results were compelling: augmenting the sparse $(x,y)$ input with even coarse, three-bin ordinal depth information, for instance, cut the cross-dataset error (H3.6M→3DPW) by approximately 25\% (see Appendix, Table~\ref{tab:coarse_od_generalization_vp3d}).
-This demonstrated that providing the lifter with even basic geometric context is a powerful and robust path toward better generalization, forming the primary motivation for our work.
+\textbf{Per-Frame Depth Cues Offer a Robust Alternative.} Motivated by this, we investigated the potential of enriching the per-frame input instead.
+In contrast to prior works that rely on generic image-derived cues (see Section~\ref{sec:lit_review}), our analysis focused on \textit{depth cues} as a particularly promising signal.
+To estimate their upper bound, we conducted oracle experiments using privileged \emph{ground-truth ordinal depth} information at varying granularities.
+The results were compelling: augmenting the sparse $(x,y)$ input with even coarse, three-bin ordinal depth information reduced cross-dataset error (H3.6M$\rightarrow$3DPW) by approximately $25\%$ (see Appendix, Table~\ref{tab:coarse_od_generalization_vp3d}).
+This suggests that providing the lifter with even basic geometric context via depth cues is a powerful and robust path toward better generalization.

-\paragraph{Design Principles.} Guided by our analyses, we established three core principles for AugLift.
-Our approach must: (1) harness richer frame-level inputs to improve generalization; (2) be a modular add-on that preserves the simplicity of lifting architectures; and (3) avoid new data collection by instead harnessing the strong generalizable priors from off-the-shelf pretrained models.